dirkca/Cerulean/README.md

 # Cerulean
-A calsm, sky blue Mahara 15.10 theme.
+A calm, sky blue Mahara 15.10 theme.
 It was ported from the Cerulean Bootswatch theme available here http://bootswatch.com/cerulean.
 Add into the theme directory of your Mahara installation.